 In fact, Facebook has been looking at ways to enter the Chinese market.
 According to Bloomberg View, CEO Mark Zuckerberg has been seen visibly courting the Chinese, he has learnt Mandarin and the company has been developing tools that make sure certain topics don’t enter feeds in ‘specific geographic areas.’

 If international businesses want to reach the Chinese market then understanding the GFW, its restrictions and challenges is essential.
-Below we look at how you can find your way through the Great Firewall.
+Below we look at how you can navigate through the Great Firewall of China.